Starglancer/LiteNodes/README.md

 ## To Do List

-- Fix issue with high background cpu usage
-- Fix any other bugs identified by users
+- Fix any bugs identified by users
 - Make enhancements identified by users

 ## Acknowledgements